twilco/SentimentAnalysis/README.md

 2. Strip unnecessary information from these tweets
 3. Semantically analyze the sanitized tweets using several methods, such as dictionary lookup

 Thanks to [this project](https://github.com/J7mbo/twitter-api-php) for making it simple to interface with Twitter's API.
+I also utilized [Lexicoder's](www.lexicoder.com) sentiment dictionary, which is hidden in the source.